What’s your approach to language arts?

 How Our Program is Structured & How the Different Parts of the Programs Relate to Each Other

-Each of our basic programs has several different aspects: history or science books, pleasure reading, activities, research resources, Bible study, additional resource suggestions, map work, timeline building, and notebooking.
+Each of our themed programs has several different aspects: history or science books, pleasure reading, activities, research resources, cultural study, Bible study, additional resource suggestions, map work, timeline building, and notebooking.
 We have incorporated all of these aspects so that there are plenty of learning avenues for the different learning styles your family represents.
 The variety means there is plenty to do, and some to discard if it is not working for you.
 So how do they relate to each other?

 History or Science Books form the backbone of the program.
 They are living, wonderful books that share the things your student needs to know in an interesting, engaging way.
 All of our books are chosen because they will capture your student’s interest and get them thinking and interacting as you read them together.